Understanding Halal Mortgages in the U.S.: A Comprehensive Guide for Homebuyers

 Murabaha

-Murabaha is considered less favored because it creates an obligation for the home buyer that can resemble debt.
+Murabaha is considered less favored than other options.
+It creates an obligation for the home buyer that can resemble debt.

-Another model is ijara.
+Another model is ijara, or lease-to-own financing.
 Ijara is a widely accepted tool that is commonly used in financial transactions worldwide.
 However, in the United States, it may not be the optimal type of contract.

 In this model, the financier purchases the property and then leases it to the buyer for a specific period.
 The buyer makes monthly payments that include both a portion of the property price and a rent payment.
 At the end of the lease period, the buyer owns the property outright.

 In Ijara, the home buyer is basically a tenant for the entire period of the contract and does not enjoy the benefits of homeownership until repayment is complete.
-This can be a drawback for some Muslim homebuyers in the U.S.
+This can be a drawback for some Muslim homebuyers in the United States.

 In a variation called Diminishing Musharakah, or the Declining Balance Method, the home buyer gradually acquires the financier’s stake in the property while paying a fee to utilize the portion still owned by the financier.
 Diminishing Musharakah is considered the most favorable option.